Cars - NL Host Nation

 Person with exemption leaves diplomatic mission or consular post and takes car to country of destination

 In this case, a Note Verbale, a copy of the registration certificate and a ‘Request to waive the tax exemption for a vehicle’ form should be sent to Team IFB.
 Team IFB will inform the RDW in Veendam that the car has been exported and request that the car’s special registration be terminated after three months.
 This allows enough time for transportation and de-registration.
 The RDW will inform the person concerned in writing and the special registration will be cancelled as of the date mentioned in the letter.
-If you do not return the registration certificate, the CBM (Centraal Bureau Motorrijtuigenbelasting) in Apeldoorn will continue to send the owner motor vehicle tax bills (if applicable).
+If the registration certificate is not returned, the CBM (Centraal Bureau Motorrijtuigenbelasting) in Apeldoorn will continue to send the owner motor vehicle tax bills (if applicable).
 The RDW will inform the person concerned in writing and the special registration will be cancelled as of the date mentioned in the letter.
+The special registration plates must be destroyed.

 Person with exemption continues working at diplomatic mission or consular post and car is exported

 If the car is exported outside the EU, a copy of the registration certificate should be sent to Team IFB.
 Team IFB will inform the RDW in Veendam and the CBM in Apeldoorn that the car has been exported.
-If you do not return the registration certificate, the CBM will continue to send motor vehicle tax bills to the owner (if applicable).
+If the registration certificate is not returned, the CBM will continue to send motor vehicle tax bills to the owner (if applicable).
 The RDW will inform the person concerned in writing and the special registration will be cancelled as of the date mentioned in the letter.
+The special registration plates must be destroyed.

 If a vehicle is exported outside the Netherlands but remains within the EU, VAT and possibly customs duties are due since the car is no longer being used for the purpose for which the exemption was granted.
 In this case, Team IFB should be informed (in writing) that the car is going to be exported to an EU member state.
 A request to waive the tax exemption should be submitted.
 A copy of the registration certificate should be enclosed with this request.
 Team IFB will calculate the VAT and, if applicable, the customs duties.
 Team IFB will send the owner the calculation of the taxes due and a request for payment.
-After the registration certificate has been returned, Team IFB will inform the RDW in Veendam and CBM in Apeldoorn that the car has been exported.
-If you do not cancel the special registration and do not return the registration certificate, the CBM will continue to send the owner motor vehicle tax bills (if applicable).
+After the registration certificate has been returned, Team IFB will inform the RDW in Veendam and the CBM in Apeldoorn that the car has been exported.
+If the special registration is not cancelled and the registration certificate is not returned, the CBM will continue to send the owner motor vehicle tax bills (if applicable).

 12.5 Change of address